rydddddd/hoshi-no-chirabariji/TERMS-OF-USE.md

 - Reselling the font files: Not allowed
 - Redistribution of modified font files: Not allowed
 - Use of the font files as AI training data: Not allowed
+- You may not register any logo, trademark, or other mark created using this font as a trademark.

 Copyright remains with the original creator.